 Take zero-results recommendations as an example, which can be found after an unsuccessful product search.
 Getting to “zero search results” often means the end of a customer’s session on a site.
 These recommendations are designed to improve the customer experience and ensure that the shopper won’t leave the website at that point.
-While this obviously plays into conversion, the immediate goal here is actually retention.
+While this obviously plays into conversion, the immediate goal here is actually customer retention.

 Now that you know where you need recommendations, what type of recommendations work best, and the purpose that they’ll serve, the question remains: how on earth do you move from strategy to action?
 This requires taking a good look at the data you have available to deliver the recommendations you desire.

 There are different ways of enabling personalized product recommendations, but the best-known approach is: